 Futures Club: Futures Club is a day program that provides community-based activities, including volunteering, with variations based on the needs of the individuals.
-The program has two vans and one is wheelchair accessible.
+The program has one wheelchair accessible van.
 Individuals are assisted in volunteer work and newspaper routes.
 Basic work skills are encouraged and people are referred to supported work programs as appropriate.
 Educational groups and programs are offered for social and life skills.
 Photography, swimming and music are just some of the routine recreational activities.